project-koku/koku-ui-mods/README.md

 npm test
 ```

-## Running the Koku-ui MFE against a hosted Koku API, using webpack proxy
+## Running the Koku MFE against a hosted Koku API, using webpack proxy
 Note that this approach currently supports the Insights stage-beta, stage-stable, prod-beta, and prod-stable environments.

 1. Start development server